neutrinojs/neutrino/docs/cli/README.md

    },
 ```

+## `--inspect-new`

+The `--inspect-new` flag provide the same functionality as `--inspect`, except the output
+more accurately represents the actual webpack config, and also includes inline comments
+containing the Neutrino plugin and rules names, for easier customisation.

+This new output format will be the default in Neutrino 9.

 ## --require

 Require one or more modules prior to invoking any Neutrino commands.
 These can be an npm package or a relative path to